juanfrans-courses/dataViz_arch_hum/Spring_2017/02_Notes_and_Presentations/170203_Github_Website.md

   * The basic commands for this one are:
     * `cd path/to/project/folder`: in your Terminal window navigate to your project folder.
     * `git init`: type this in your project folder start git.
-    * `git add -A`: add all the changes to your local repository.
-This will add the new files, the modifications to existing files and note the files that have been deleted.
-You are basically saying , "add all that has changed to git".
+    * `git add .`: add the existing files to your local git (the dot(.) at the end of the command means "this", so you are basically saying, "add all that is here to git").
 To undo an `add` use the following command: `git reset HEAD fileName`.
-A good explanation of the difference between `git add -A` and `git add .` can be found [here](https://stackoverflow.com/questions/572549/difference-between-git-add-a-and-git-add/37621823).
     * `git commit -m "First commit"`: this command commits the files that you just added and makes them ready to be synchronized with your remote repository.
 To undo a `commit` use the following command: `git reset --soft HEAD~1`.
     * Now navigate to the Quick Setup page of your repository on GitHub (the one you created just before this) and copy the repository URL.
     * `git remote add origin repositoryURL`: this links your local repository with your remote one on GitHub.
 This step only needs to be done the first time you setup a new repository.